MikroElektronika/mikrosdk_click_v2/clicks/linefollower/README.md

 ### Application Task

-> Application Task shows the functionality of the Line Follower click.
+> Application Task shows the functionality of the Line Follower Click.
 > Each one of the QRE1113 sensors consist of an
 > infrared transmitter and infrared receiver.
 > By default the sensor output a Logic Level 1, until they encounter a